 I have developed a method of creating my art that is somewhat complex which involves an array of different processes.
 In fact, sometimes while making art I get a bit lost in where I am in the process.
 This is not always bad as it allows me to discover new ways to create my art.
 The process is always evolving just as I am as an artist.

-Each piece is composed with an average of 20 million objects placed in 3D space.
-Those objects are then meticulously sculpted into a composition utilising physical depth.
+I have created a unique and very complex process that uses many different pieces of advanced and specialized software that were created specifically for the large entertainment industries.
+These software programs are the same ones that are used to create major motion pictures and high end video games.
+Each piece of art is created using up to 8 different programs (Photoshop is never used) and consists of up to 20 million objects placed in 3D space.
+Those objects are then methodically sculpted into a composition utilizing physical depth.
 Once the initial composition is complete, custom physical materials are created and applied.
-Then cameras and real world lighting are created and carefully positioned.
+From there cameras and real world lighting are created and carefully positioned.
 All of the elements are then fastidiously tweaked, adjusted and balanced until the art piece is complete.